Positive Learning Behaviour – the 3 Rs

 All learners at Parkgate have:

-The Right to learn (and teachers have the right to teach)
+Learn (and Teachers have the right to Teach)

 Classroom expectations and routines are explicit and consistently enforced and reinforced by all staff.